13 Travel Secrets Only Flight Attendants Know

 Safety and security

 Suti Stock Photo/Shutterstock

 If you’re traveling with small children, you’re probably already aware of the massive amounts of gear you need to bring.
 But flight attendants actually recommend lugging that car seat as well.
 “Car seats aren’t just safer for children,” Veda Shook, an Alaskan Airlines flight attendant told Real Simple.
 “They also help kids stay calmer, since they’re used to being in them.”
+This Airplane Travel Harness is the only FAA-approved child flying safety device.
 When flying, keep these flight attendant pet peeves in mind.

 J Pat Carter/AP/Shutterstock

 Long flights can dry out your skin, so staying hydrated is key.
 But packing a couple of little luxuries to use while you’re in the air and after you touch down will go a long way in helping to feel refreshed.
 “Pack hand moisturizer and lip balm to fight high-altitude dryness,” flight attendant Heather Sanchez told Forbes.
-“I always pick up some locally made lip balm at the airport shops before boarding, which also makes a great last-minute souvenir.”
+“I always pick up some locally made lip balm at the airport shops before boarding, which also makes a great last-minute souvenir.“ If you want to plan in advance, Burt’s Bee’s was voted best value lip balm on Amazon.
 Next, find out the things airlines won’t tell you, but every flier should know.